Ireland Business Travel Guide

 Business Customs and Etiquette

 Business dress is conservative, greetings are usually with a handshake.
 Address people by their title and surname and wait to be addressed by your first name before reciprocating.
-Business lunches are a common way of doing business, you may be invited to one.
-Discussions in meetings can be lengthy so will need to be patient.
+Overall the way of doing business is relatively informal Business lunches are a common way of doing business, you may be invited to one; meetings may also be held over breakfast or dinner most likely in a restaurant.

 Travel Advice and Tips